-Ishbaal seemed to have the better position, but seven and a half years after Saul died in battle, Ishbaal was murdered by a henchman of David.
+Ishbaal in the north seemed to have the better position, but seven and a half years after Saul died in battle, Ishbaal was murdered by a henchman of David.
 David denied responsibility for the murder, executed the man who had done it, then assumed the throne and became king.

-The old capital of the kingdom had been Hebron.
+What about David’s old capital, Hebron?
 It did not suit David’s purposes.
 He wanted a fresh start, a new base of power free of associations with the old regime.
-He turned his eyes towards the fortress of Jebus – a neutral area without a history of its own.
+Jebus was ideal, because it was in a neutral area without a history of its own.
 At that stage it was only a fortress/settlement, not a city at all, with an estimated population of about two thousand people.
 There was a citadel, an administrative center that you might if you were generous call a palace, and houses for personnel and villagers.

 Wisely, David did not slaughter the inhabitants when he captured the city.
 He absorbed them into the system.
 The wife who bore his successor, Solomon, may have been a Jebusite – her remarkable story is at Bathsheba of Jerusalem.